guerinoni/tictactoe/README.md

 - [ ] setting for grid size
 - [ ] coverage for tests
 - [ ] how many symbol in a row for win (classic tictactoe = 3)
+- [ ] add support for multithreading algorithmgi